glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 **What image version are you running?**  `cat /etc/dogtag` to see.

-**What board version do you have?**  You can read the EEPROM to find out; the EEPROM is accessible from i2c bus 0 as device `0x50`:
+**What board version do you have?**  You can read the EEPROM to find out.
+The EEPROM is accessible from i2c bus 0 as device `0x50`:

 ```
 dd if=/sys/class/i2c-dev/i2c-0/device/0-0050/eeprom ibs=1 skip=4 count=12 status=none conv=unblock cbs=12
 ```

-The board identification object's format is documented (obliquely) by TI since it is read by U-boot during bootup; see [this article][EEPROM format article] for specifics on what to expect and the [U-boot source code][] for expected values.
+The board identification object's format is documented (obliquely) by TI since U-boot reads it during bootup; see [this article][EEPROM format article] for specifics on how the EEPROM contents can be interpreted and the [U-boot source code][] for expected values.

+You can also `cat /proc/device-tree/model` for a single-line board description that requires less interpretation.

 [U-boot source code]: https://github.com/beagleboard/u-boot/blob/55ac96a8461d06edfa89cda37459753397de268a/board/ti/am335x/board.h
 [EEPROM format article]: https://siliconbladeconsultants.com/2020/07/06/beaglebone-black-and-osd335x-eeprom/

-## Opinions on the Out of Box Experience
+## Out-of-box experience opinions

 The out-of-box experience, despite being zero-download, feels incomplete.
 It uses a web-based user interface (nice), but dumps you into a directory full of